pschydlo/RLenv.directory/README.md

   RLenv.directory allows you to explore and find exotic reinforcement learning environments.
 </p

-Datasets are a major force in the machine learning strategy.
-Processing capacity, algorithms and data define the evolution of the field.

-Learning environments are the datasets of reinforcement learning, they can be seen as simulations of real life processes, simple or complex.
-A key piece for progress in the field of reinforcement learning are new learning environments.
+Learning environments are the datasets of reinforcement learning, a key piece for progress in the field.

 Our mission is to encourage the creation of new and more complex learning environments by making their discovery easy.

+## Features

+- Filter environments by descriptive tags
+- Order by number of Github stars
+- Filter by complexity and number of agents

 ## Contributing